Topic: Eco-environmental assessment and sustainability for the Chinese marginal seas

 The ecological environments of Chinese marginal seas are experiencing eutrophication, pollution, and changing freshwater input, massive and intensive aquaculture, over-fishing, excess land reclamation, course shifts, land use change, and climate change; the effects of which may have disproportionately large impacts, which restricted the sustainability of Chinese marginal seas ecosystem and their contributions to human well-being.

-Task 1: The eco-environment change in the last 50 years (Su Mei Liu)
+Task 1: The ecosystem and physicochemical environment change in the last 50 years (led by Su Mei Liu, Ocean University of China)

-Task 5: Coastal zone management and policy in the context of sustainable development goals (Jia-Yu Bai)
+Task 6: Coastal zone management and policy in the context of sustainable development goals (led by Jia-Yu Bai, Nankai University)

 Zeng-Jie Jiang